codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 {% endhighlight %}

-This simple functions allow us to have a pretty decent logging system, by calling `sol_log_init` on the main function we can also persist logs on disk by passing a path on the filesystem.
+These simple functions allow us to have a pretty decent logging system, by calling `sol_log_init` on the main function we can also persist logs on disk by passing a path on the filesystem.